Materials: Latex and coils

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 Back sleepers need a bed that evenly distributes their bodyweight and doesn’t sink at the hips and shoulders.
 If sinkage occurs in a too-soft bed, back sleepers can experience spinal misalignment and back pain.
 Regardless of your body type, you should find that you sink a little bit into the quilted wool cover, but not so much that your spine feels misaligned or you don’t have good mobility.
 While we’d always encourage heavyweight back sleepers to find an extra firm and supportive bed, the Bloom should support them properly.
 The supportive latex and coils should give lightweight and average-weight back sleepers an even better sleep experience.
+For similar options, check out our list on the best mattress for back sleepers.

 Stomach sleepers sleep best when the middle third of the mattress is particularly supportive, in order to prevent the torso and hips from sinking downward and resulting in spinal misalignment and lower back pain.
 If you’re a strict stomach sleeper or particularly heavyweight, you may sink too deeply into the Joma wool top layer throughout the night.
 Still, average-weight and lightweight stomach sleepers may find the support they’re looking for in the Bloom.
+For more supportive mattresses, see our best mattresses for stomach sleepers.

 Because latex naturally has a high bounce level, the latex layer in the Bloom means the bed is quick to respond to pressure.
 You won’t feel like you’re sinking into the bed, and it’ll be easy to maneuver upon if you need to change positions throughout the night.
 This extra bounciness won’t bode well for motion isolation.
 But if you and your partner are heavy sleepers who aren’t easily roused by stray movement, the Bloom could be a good fit.
+For extra supportive mattresses, see our list on the best mattress for heavy people.

 Though the Bloom used to be sold in a variety of firmness options, the bed is now sold solely as a medium firmness setting (around a 4.5/10 on our Mattress Nerd firmness scale).
 The Joma wool layer sewn into the cover adds an element of plushness, so sleepers will sink a little bit into the quilted cover in any sleeping position.
 Though we wouldn’t recommend this mattress for heavyweight stomach sleepers, we think it will work well for side sleepers and back sleepers.

 One of the best things about the Brooklyn Bloom is its ability to aid in temperature regulation.
 Latex is a naturally breathable material, but Brooklyn Bedding aerates the layer with holes to enhance its breathability even more.
 The moisture-wicking cover adds another positive element for people who tend to sweat if they sleep hot, and the pocketed coil core provides steady airflow throughout the night.
 If you sleep hot, this mattress will definitely help you sleep cool or, at the very least, temperature neutral.
+See our picks for the best cooling mattress if you are a hot sleeper.

 A bed with great motion isolation will prevent disturbances throughout the night, which can help sleep partners sleep soundly even when one needs to get in and out of bed in the middle of the night.

 The Bloom Hybrid is a very bouncy mattress thanks to the pocketed coils and natural latex comfort layer, so you will feel some motion transfer across the bed if you’re a really light sleeper.
 But if you and your partners are both deep sleepers, the bed’s bounciness could be a non-issue.
+If you are looking for a memory foam mattress, or one with better motion isolation, see our best mattresses for couples.

 Edge support is especially important for those with mobility problems or people who like to spread out across the entirety of their mattress.
 After all, an unsupportive mattress edge can leave sleepers feeling as if they’ll roll right off their bed in the middle of the night.
 Some sleepers might feel a little bit of dipping when they sit on the edge of the Bloom, but you certainly won’t feel like you’re about to fall off the edge of the bed when you’re sleeping near the perimeter.
 That’s mostly because of the thick, individually wrapped coils in the base layer of the bed, which offer support and stability.